1. Soluble Fibers for Balanced Digestion

 -

-Yogurt: Plain yogurt with no added sugar is an excellent source of probiotics, especially Lactobacillus and Bifidobacterium strains of bacteria.
+Yogurt: Plain yogurt with no added sugar is an excellent source of probiotics, especially the Lactobacillus and Bifidobacterium strains of bacteria.

 -